tylertitsworth/5th-age-srd/Classes/Psion.md

 There are three separate Warp talents that you may choose from.
 They provide random powers or features that surface unpredictably during battles (and perhaps during non-combat moments of high tension).

-If a warp talent gives you access to a spell from another class, associate it with psionic's attack category or defense category.
+If a warp talent gives you access to a affinity from another class, associate it with psionic's attack category or defense category.
 You can then cast it if that affinity type comes up for you.

 #### Attacking Warp